Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 Re-engaging age and gender specific segments with tailored promotions such as device trade-ins and limited-time offers.

-Preventing churn in roughly 25–30 customers (59 women and 64 men) could recover over £23,000 in CLTV, while improving brand positioning.
+Preventing churn in roughly 25–30 customers could recover over £19,000 in CLTV, while improving brand positioning.

 -	Implement Predictive Churn Alerts:

-Using behavioural flags (e.g. 3+ calls in a month on a month-to-month plan) to intervene early could reduce churn by at least 3%, protecting over £36,000 in revenue.
+Using behavioural flags (e.g. 3+ calls/month for customers on month-to-month contracts) to intervene early, could reduce churn by at least 3%, protecting over £41,000 in customer revenue.

 ---